 - send the report to you as quickly as possible.
 My usual turnaround for reports is 21 days.
 However, depending on the level of demand for assessments during this time, it may be up to 30 days

 - tell you if I (or anyone in my household) contract symptoms of COVID within 14 days of the assessment

 I ask that you:

-- are understanding that the report could take up to 30 days
+- are understanding how the report could take up to 30 days

 - tell me if you contract symptoms of COVID within 14 days of the assessment

 - give you as much notice as possible if assessments need to be cancelled/postponed.
 This may be due to signs of illness within my household, tightening of safety measures by the government, direction by my professional bodies, etc. I will make contact to rebook once it is safe to assess again